DFE-Digital/improving-children-and-family-services-through-digital-technology/content/user-needs.md

 Suppliers and local authorities should:

-* do research with potential users for the service with a range of accessibility needs
+* do research with potential users of the service with a range of accessibility needs
 * make sure people are not excluded from using the system
 * deliver appropriate training and support where necessary
 * gather evidence of user feedback on the accessibility and inclusivity of systems